 Given their moderate ionization potentials (47.9 eV and 64.5 eV respectively), these two ionization states will be easily formed given the vigorous amounts of star formation at high redshift and thus will serve as good diagnostics.
-Additionally, when adopting local nebular conditions, C III λ977 and C IV λ1549 are not strong lines; they should only be detecting for high-z galaxies with little dust.
+Additionally, when adopting local nebular conditions, C III λ977 and C IV λ1549 are not strong lines; they should only be detectable for high-z galaxies with little dust and low metallicity.
 Their peak log(Wλ) in our dusty 5 Z⊙ simulations are 1.3 and 1.4 respectively while their peak log(Wλ) in our dust-free 0.2 Z⊙ simulations are 2.2 and 3.0 respectively (Figure 8).
 They both have strong emission at 8 ≤ φH ≤ 12, and 0 ≤ nH ≤ 4 in the dust-free case (1.0 < log(Wλ) < 2.0).
-JWST’s MIRI should detect these luminous emission lines at high redshifts.
+Given in sensitivity of JWST’s MIRI instrument, we predict that these emission lines should be easily detectable in high-z starburst galaxies.

 6. Conclusion

-In this paper, we have compiled an atlas of predicted star forming galaxy equivalent widths to be used by observers to constrain the conditions in the systems they observe.
+In this paper, we have compiled an atlas of predicted star forming galaxy equivalent widths to be used by observers to constrain the conditions and excitation mechanisms [?] in the systems they observe.
 We began by asking what physical conditions are necessary to produce strong high ionization emission lines assuming photoionization via starlight.
-To address this question, we adopted a two-part methodology of simulating the star forming region SED and then using LOC methodology to investigate emission lines.
+To address this question, we adopted a two-part methodology of simulating the star forming region SED and then using a locally-optimally emitting cloud (LOC) methodology to investigate emission lines.
+[I SPELLED IT OUT AGAIN IN CASE THE READER JUST JUMPS TO THE CONCLUSION SECTION, LIKE I PROBABLY WOULD]

 Using Starburst99, we investigated the sensitivity of the SED to SFH and metallicity.
-Though the Geneva rotation tracks resulted in a greater number of higher energy photons, the Padova AGB track SED at 5 Myr or older still produced the hardest ionizing spectrum.
+Though the Geneva rotation tracks resulted in a greater number of higher energy photons, the Padova AGB track SED with a continuous SFR still produced the hardest ionizing spectrum.
 As we were investigating high ionization emission lines, we adopted this model as our baseline model.
-To account for the dust ubiquitous throughout H II regions, we consider dusty conditions (using a dust step function across the plane).
+To account for the dust ubiquitous throughout H II regions, we consider dusty conditions while adopting a step function across the plane to account for sublimation.
 Finally, we adopt an LOC plane spanning 0 ≤ log(nH) ≤ 10 and 8 ≤ log(φH) ≤ 22 to match a wide range of physical conditions.

 Having adopted the Padova AGB track SED at 5 Myr for our baseline model, we tracked over 150 emission lines across the LOC plane.
 We found that collisionally excited UV emission lines reprocessed the spectrum along constant ionization parameter lines on the LOC plane.
-Many of our optical recombination lines emitted in a wide area along the LOC plane.
+Many of our optical recombination lines emitted in a wider [?] area across the LOC plane.
 We found that many of the optical emission lines that we tracked also exhibited an interesting double peak feature due to an ionization jump experienced by an element.
 This feature was even more evident in higher metallicity and dust-free simulations.
-We found that IR emission lines emit most efficiently in low nH and low φH regions and their emission cuts off close to where we phase out grains.
+We found that IR emission lines emit most efficiently in low nH and low φH regions on account of their low critical densities.